DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/inject-scripts-into-tested-pages.md

 `module`  | String | The module name.

 TestCafe searches for the module's entry point with Node.js mechanisms and injects its content into the tested page.

+> The module must be executable in the browser.
+For instance, you can use [UMD](https://github.com/umdjs/umd) or [ES Harmony](http://wiki.ecmascript.org/doku.php?id=harmony:modules) modules.

 **Examples**